 - Not be censored by governments or organizations through the interception of your DNS request.

-- Not be hacked or manipulated to redirect you to a phishing or scam websites.
+- Not be hacked or manipulated to redirect you to phishing or scam websites.

-- Not be logged by a third party which could store the websites you visit, when you do so and from where you do so.
+- Not be logged by a third party that could store the websites you visit, when you do so, and from where you do so.